Finaps/EventSourcing/README.md

 Currently only Azure Cosmos DB is supported.
 More implementations will follow in the future.

-This repository is WIP, breaking API changes are likely to occur before version 1.0.0.
+**This repository is WIP**.
+Breaking API changes are likely to occur before version 1.0.0.

 Table of Contents
 -----------------